orcasound/orcasite/README.md

 ### UI

-The new version (v3) is currently under development, rapidly changing, and has no tests yet
+The new version (v3) is currently under development, rapidly changing, and has no tests yet.

 ## Deployment